002A/ixora.io/creative_portfolio/processing-camera-3D.rst

 .. vimeo:: 145787362

 The Processing library comes with example code that explains how to use it and demonstrates the capabilities of the library.
-Please have a look at the example code to learn more about what this library can do.
+Please install it and have a look at the example code to learn more about what this library can do.

 The Camera3D documentation is available `online <link://section_index/projects/camera-3D>`_ along with the `github repo <https://github.com/subject117/Camera3D>`_.